-Claim: Man is caught cheating on a drug test when urinalysis reveals that he's pregnant.
+Claim: A man was caught cheating on a drug test when urinalysis revealed he was pregnant.

 Charlie Francis, the notorious coach who oversaw the doping and training of Olympic sprint cheat Ben Johnson, regaled the world with a story of how one prominent European female field event athlete used a bubble-making toy to catheterise 'clean' urine for drug tests.
 4

 But no athlete has yet had the audacity of Australia's rugby league skipper Wally Lewis, who admitted that in 1990, when called for a random drug test, his urine consisted almost entirely of flat lager.
 Lewis passed the test (but then he was an Australian rugby player).
 4